garciaalvaro/block-navigation/README.txt

 == Changelog ==

+= 2.0.1 =
+* Fixed text being selected on drag
+* Fixed images being able to be dragged
+* Updated dependencies

 = 2.0.0 =
 * Major refactor.
 Use of react hooks, load an old version of the plugin for WP 5.2
 * Use of a virtual list to improve performance (specially when dragging)